Nationwide Mutual Usage Service: History

-While previous bilateral agreements between companies existed previously, such as the ability for JR West's ICOCA and JR East's Suica to be used interchangeably since August 2004, this was abandoned in favor of a blanket approach targeting all major cards, realized with the launch of the Nationwide Mutual Usage Service.
+While previous bilateral and trilateral agreements between companies existed previously, such as the ability for JR West's ICOCA and JR East's Suica to be used interchangeably since August 2004, this was abandoned in favor of a blanket approach targeting all major cards, realized with the launch of the Nationwide Mutual Usage Service.
 Discussions of such a system had been underway since December 2010, and testing lasted for six months prior to public release.
 An announcement was released jointly by all eleven issuing companies on December 18, 2012, with plans for the service to begin in March of the following year.

 Implementation

-Following launch, as of March 31, 2013, Suica – the most popular of the ten cards – became usable at 4,365 train stations and on approximately 21,000 buses nationwide.
+Following launch, as of March 31, 2013, Suica – the oldest and most popular of the ten cards – became usable at 4,365 train stations and on approximately 21,000 buses nationwide.
 As electronic money, Suica became accepted at nearly 210,000 retail locations and at the time was reported to be the payment method of 3.4 million transactions each day.
 Per estimates provided by the Ministry of Internal Affairs and Communications, over 100 million residents became covered under the new Mutual Usage system.

 A golden brown and red service mark, consisting of the letters "IC" with a pantograph replacing the tittle of the "i" and wheels on the "c", is displayed at ticket gates, fare boxes, and point of sale systems (such as in convenience stores or restaurants) where any of the cards are accepted as a form of payment.
+The service mark was designed by Mai Shibatani.

 PiTaPa is excluded from mutual usage agreements when used as digital currency (e-money) due to its implementation as post-pay system tied to a user's bank account rather than a prepaid, rechargeable card.